g-clouds/ANS/README.md

     ```
     The site will be available at `http://127.0.0.1:8000/`.

+## Infrastructure Deployment

+The infrastructure for the Agent Network System can be deployed using the provided Terraform configuration.
+This setup will create a new GCP project and configure all the necessary services.

+For detailed instructions on how to deploy the infrastructure, please refer to the [Terraform Setup Guide](terraform/README.md).

 ## License

 The Agent Network System (ANS) Specification is licensed under the **Apache License 2.0**.
 See the [LICENSE](LICENSE) file for details.